And we can do that if we step into the digital world.

-Of course, we are fans of internal blogging, and we highly recommend it :) but it is up to you to choose tools that would be the best fit for your team.
+Of course, we are fans of internal blogging, and we highly recommend it :) but it is up to you to choose tools that would best fit your team.

-It is essential to align your company culture with changes that you plan to introduce.
-And one of the best ways to do that is by talking with your team regularly through channels that they love.
+It is essential to align your company culture with the changes you plan to introduce.
+And one of the best ways to do that is by talking with your team regularly through channels they love.

 Digital transformation is also about your customers

 Besides employees, there is another critical group of people that you should consider.
-They are your customers—the core of your business and the reason you are in the market.
+They are your customers—the core of your business and why you are in the market.

 Your customers are your most valuable asset.
 According to some authors, digital transformation is all about your customers.
 It revolves around customer experience, and it starts and ends with your customers.